Cash Rate Methodology – Overview

 6. Error Report

-This table is updated on a quarterly basis.
+This report is updated on a quarterly basis.

 All transaction data used by the Reserve Bank are kept strictly confidential, except in the event that inconsistent or erroneous transaction data are identified and the Reserve Bank considers it is necessary or desirable to provide the data to a bank that is party to the transaction so as to address or resolve the inconsistency or any other material issue with the data.